Baklava

 • Thaw the phyllo dough according to the package directions.

-• Place two sheets of the phyllo dough in the bottom of the pan, and brush with melted butter.
+• Place two sheets of phyllo dough in the bottom of the pan, and brush with melted butter.
 Add another two sheets and brush with butter.
 Add two more sheets of phyllo dough, then brush with melted butter.

 • Sprinkle about two tablespoons of nuts on top of the dough, spreading evenly.
 Layer another two sheets of dough on top of the nuts, and brush with melted butter.
 Continue to alternate adding nuts and layers of dough, brushing the top of each dough layer with butter, until all of the nuts are used up.